AMD-melliott/mcp-amdsmi/README.md

 ## Example Usage

-Once integrated with Claude Code, you can use natural language queries:
+Once integrated with an MCP client (such as Claude Desktop), you can use natural language queries:

 - *"What GPUs are available in the system?"*
 - *"Check the health of GPU 0"*